 Well, you actually don’t need to — because I’ve done it for you.
 Here they come.

-This is the go-to SEO tools for many SEO experts and business owners — and understandably so.
+This is the go-to SEO tool for many SEO experts and business owners — and understandably so.

-Its Site Explorer is the best in the business, giving you in-depth analysis of backlink profile and search traffic of any site.
+Its Site Explorer is the best in the business, giving you an in-depth analysis of the backlink profile and search traffic of any site.

 Another standout feature is Site Audit, which highlights parts of your site that require fine-tuning to get optimum results, among other things.

-Ahrefs has one more impressive tool up its sleeve — the Keyword Explorer 3.0.
+Ahrefs has one more impressive tool up its sleeve — the Keyword Explorer.
 It gives you a keyword’s search volume, keyword difficulty, related keyword ideas, SERP position history, and much more.

 Pricing starts at $99 a month with annual options.

 Want to know how your website is fairing on the SEO front?

 It has 4 main features that tell you everything you need to know to achieve better website optimization.

 - Keyword Check – Shows how your pages are optimized for important search terms.